 Transportation to and from ECAP for discipline will not be provided.
 It is the parent's/legal guardian's responsibility to provide transportation to and from ECAP daily when his/her child has been assigned to ECAP as a result of disciplinary action.
-If a parent experiences a hardship in providing transportation to and from ECAP, a hardship request for transportation may be requested from the superintendent.
+If a parent experiences a hardship in providing transportation to and from ECAP, a hardship request for transportation may be requested to the superintendent.

-Days assigned to ECAP in one school year, but not completed in that school year will roll over to the next academic year.
+Days assigned to ECAP in one school year, will roll over to the next academic year.